-The second project deals with "indirect defense" mechanisms of plants against insects.
 When insects feed on plants, plants emit volatiles to attract the enemies of the insect.
 We are interested in the transcriptional regulation of biosynthetic genes leading to the synthesis of volatiles.
+Again, the JA/ET pathway plays a major role in this response.